ikalnytskyi/kalnytskyi.com/about/index.markdown

 realized it’s a never ending study.
 That’s why I decided to focus around distributed computing and system design, two areas I’m the most interested in.

 Nowadays, I mostly use Python as a programming language of choice.
-However I keep an eye on Rust since I found it promising.
+However, I keep an eye on Rust since I found it promising.

 The best way to contact me is by sending an email to <ihor@kalnytskyi.com>.
 If